gja22/dotfiles/README.md

 # dotfiles

 ## Installation
 Clone the repo to your desired location.
+I tend to place it in my home directory `~/dotfiles`.

 `git clone https://github.com/gja22/dotfiles.git`